 Sandcastle Cottage is in the lovely East Neuk village of Crail, Fife, with easy access opposite the cottage to the Fife Coastal Path.
 No pets allowed, making it ideal for those who seek a pet-free environment.

-We’d love to welcome you to Sandcastle Cottage, so just check that the dates you require are available and send us an enquiry.
-We offer weekly lets or short breaks starting on a Monday or a Friday.
+How to book your stay at Sandcastle Cottage, Crail We’d love to welcome you to Sandcastle Cottage, so just check that the dates you require are available using the ‘Book Now’ box and send us an enquiry.

 We hope that you will feel at home at Sandcastle Cottage, and enjoy exploring the local area.
 You’ll find lots of ideas here for things to do around the East Neuk of Fife.